 What Do You Mean, It's for Kids?: Pixar's films are usually smart enough to entertain adults, but this is the first that honestly feels like it was made specifically for adults.
 It wasn't, but still.

 Demonic Spiders: The bubble-wrapped shrimps are extremely fast and can rapidly change directions on the move, making it exceedingly hard to defeat them without taking some damage first.

-What Do You Mean, It Wasn't Made on Drugs? – The dream sequences certainly give off that vibe, as you travel through the worlds of dancing bakery, cheese, vegetables, fruit cocktails and even a world of dishwashing at one point.
-There are floating bits of fruit/bread/etc. as platforms, soft cheese acting as trampoline in the related level and even a shark-fin-like knive blade floating in the world of dishwashing.
+What Do You Mean, It Wasn't Made on Drugs? – The dream sequences certainly give off that vibe, as you travel through the worlds of dancing bakery, cheese, vegetables, fruit cocktails and even a world of dishwashing at a couple points.
+There are floating bits of fruit/bread/etc. as platforms, soft cheese acting as trampolines in the related level and even a shark-fin-like knife blade swimming in the world of dishwashing.